Nääs Castle

 Nääs Castle is a 17th-century mansion near Gothenburg, Sweden.
 It is situated by Sävelången Lake in Västergötland.

-In the latter half of the 19th century, Nääs became world-renowned due to its craft college, and for more than 50 years it was regarded as 'Sweden's window to the world'.
+In the latter half of the 19th century, Nääs became known for its craft college, and for more than 50 years it was regarded as 'Sweden's window to the world'.

 Nääs Castle is located on the Nääs Estate by Sävelången Lake in Västergötland, Sweden, east of Floda, Lerum Municipality, Skallsjö parish.
 Nääs Estate is widely renowned for its craft education during the late 19th century and the early 20th century.

 The official spelling for geographical map productions is Näs (KML 1 kap.
 4 §).

 Nääs Castle and the craft college

 The main building on the cultural heritage site of Nääs Estate, Nääs Castle, is now a museum open to the public, daily between May and September (guided tours only), and for pre-booked group visit outside the tourist season.

 The estate consists of a number of historic buildings open to the public.
 In addition to a restaurant, café, art & crafts shop and west Sweden’s very own heritage foundation, byggnadsvård Nääs, a range of public events are organized each year.
 Art and craft courses are still provided in one of the buildings, albeit to a lesser extent.

 The old stable is now home to a horse riding school and Nääs Equestrian Association.
 In addition to several nature and walking trails, Nääs Estate also provides bed and breakfast and conference accommodations.
 During the summer, several craft courses are held at Slöjdseminariet, the crafts college's official building.

 Nääs Castle and Craft College is administered and maintained by the August Abrahamsons Foundation, a Swedish government administration.